 It was painful but it was worth it!

-Posted on Monday 27th April 2009 by Louise Carron Harris
+Posted on Monday 27th April 2009 by louise

 In April I joined the NAFD (Nation Federation Of Funeral Directors) as a supplier.
 Last Wednesday was the AGM and the first time I was to meet the Chilterns members.
 I’d been informed that these meetings were generally a chance have a catch up over a laid back beer and curry.
 In my eyes this was a perfect way to introduce myself to all the local funeral directors that I had not yet met and charm them with my good looks and talent!